 Normally the previous tenant or owner will have given the final meter readings to the utility companies.
 However, it is still important to take readings when you move in, to give to your chosen utility companies to ensure your bills are accurate.

-When moving out of a property, you won’t need to have the supply disconnected.
-Just contact your supplier, inform them that you are no longer living at this address and give them a final meter reading.
+When moving out of a property in the UK, you won’t need to have the supply disconnected.
+Just contact your supplier, inform them that you are no longer living at this address, and give them a final meter reading.

 Changing electricity suppliers in the UK

 You do not have to stay with the same company as the previous tenant or property owner, so you can switch UK electricity companies at this time if you prefer.

 Many residents in the UK choose to keep with their existing energy supplier when they move home, so often it is just a case of informing your supplier of your change of address.